pactus-project/pactus.org/docs/guide/run-ansible.md

 ## Update Zarb

 If you change the configuration or if you want to update the node version, run the deploy playbook again.
-This will restart the node and update the docker image.
+This will update the docker image and restart the node.

 Welcome to Zarb network 🤝🏼